This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 Okay folks, so CoQ10 for female fertility and male fertility is pretty darn amazing.
 There are two kinds of CoQ10 supplements- Ubiquinol and Ubiquinone – and both are linked to increases in female fertility and male fertility (sperm health).
 Coenzyme Q10 is especially helpful if you are 35 or older, or if you have fertility issues like diminished ovarian reserve (like I did!).

-In this blog post I’m going to talk about egg health and aging, the latest research on COQ10 improving egg quality for age related infertility, the best CoQ10 to take for fertility, and how to take Coenzyme Q10 to maximize its effectiveness.
-But, I’m going to start with how CoQ10 helped me get pregnant, TWICE!
+In this blog post, I’m going to talk about egg health and aging, the latest research on COQ10 improving egg quality for age-related infertility, the best CoQ10 to take for fertility, and how to take Coenzyme Q10 to maximize its effectiveness.
+But, I’m going to start with how CoQ10 helped me get pregnant, TWICE and the test analyzer I am for this process!

 When I was trying to get pregnant, I struggled for two years with multiple miscarriages and the doctors told me I had poor egg quality- basically bad egg health was to blame for my recurrent losses.
 I was also diagnosed with High FSH, low AMH, and low antral follicle count.
 I was only 32, so this meant that I had “diminished ovarian reserve” for my age, in addition to “bad eggs.”
 I also had endometriosis with painful, heavy periods, and a single MTHFR mutation.

 When my FSH hit 34, my doctors said that an egg donor would be the only way to get pregnant.
-I wasn’t ready to go down that path so I researched, and researched, and did EVERYTHING I found to boost my fertility naturally!
+I wasn’t ready to go down that path so I researched, and researched for weeks and months, and did EVERYTHING I found to boost my fertility naturally!
 One of the little miracles I discovered was CoQ10, and amazingly, it was one of the very few supplements that my doctor actually agreed I should take.

-As I did more research, I learned that CoQ10 could also help with sperm health, so my husband started taking it as well.
+As I did more research, I learned that CoQ10 could also help with sperm health, so my husband started taking the supplements as well.

 Okay, let’s talk about what CoQ10 is for a minute.